PaddlePaddle/book/word2vec/README.en.md

 ### Language Model

 Before introducing the word embedding model, we will first introduce a concept: language model.
-Language model aims at modeling the joint probability function $P(w_1, ..., w_T)$ of a sentence, where $w_i$ is the ith word in the sentence.
+Language model aims at modeling the joint probability function $P(w_1, ..., w_T)$ of a sentence, where $w_i$ is the i-th word in the sentence.
 The goal of the language model is to give meaningful sentences higher probabilities and meaningless sentences lower probabilities.
 Such kind of model can be applied to many fields, like machine translation, speech recognition, information retrieval, part-of-speech tagging and handwriting recognition, all of which require the probability of a sequence.
 Let us take information retrieval for example.
-When you search "how long is a football bame" (bame is a medical word), the search engine will ask you if you would like to search "how long is a football game" instead.
+When you search "how long is a football bame" (bame is a medical word), the search engine will ask you if you would actually like to search "how long is a football game" instead.
 This is because the probability of "how long is a football bame" is very low according to the language model, and among all of the words close to "bame", the word "game" would make the probability of the sentence highest.

 For language model's target probability $P(w_1, ..., w_T)$, if we assume that each word in the sentence is independent, then the joint probability of the whole sentence is the product of each word's probability: